 President Mooney has inspired an exciting new era of evolution at Franklin Pierce under the guiding principles of collaboration, communication, and community.
 She has infused the University with a spirit of innovation, encouraging faculty and staff to imagine new ways to engage and educate through experiential learning, research, internships, co-ops, and more in preparation for life on the other side of a university degree.

-While she is only one year into her presidency, which began on August 1, 2016, President Mooney’s commitment to her alma mater spans several decades, from being an active alumna on the Alumni Association Board of Directors, to serving the Franklin Pierce University Board of Trustees as Chair of the Academic Affairs Committee, to stepping in as interim president, and most recently prior to her presidency, as the provost and vice president for academic affairs.
+President Mooney’s commitment to her alma mater spans several decades, from being an active alumna on the Alumni Association Board of Directors, to serving the Franklin Pierce University Board of Trustees as Chair of the Academic Affairs Committee, to stepping in as interim president, and most recently prior to her presidency which began on August 1, 2016, as the provost and vice president for academic affairs.

 Across her many roles at Franklin Pierce, President Mooney has remained devoted to one mission: ensuring that every student has a place at Pierce, and the opportunity to discover their passion and greatest potential.